alien4cloud/alien4cloud.github.io/documentation/1.1.0/user_guide/cloud_management.md

 {%endinittab%}

 {%info%}
-More informations for the PaaS template of [cloudify 2](#/documentation/1.1.0/cloudify2_driver/install_config.html) or [cloudify 3](#/documentation/1.1.0/cloudify3_driver/install_config.html) can be found on her specific documentation.
+More informations for the PaaS template of [cloudify 3](#/documentation/1.1.0/cloudify3_driver/install_config.html) can be found on her specific documentation.
 {%endinfo%}